 Can spin transfer be used to “help” an object ball “get-in” to a corner pocket?

 Theoretically, yes; however, practically, attempting to use spin transfer to make the pocket bigger is not very effective with typical conditions over a wide range of shots.
 For more information, see “Get-In English, At Last” (Bob Jewett, BD, June, 2013).
+Here’s a pertinent quote from the article:

 from Bob Jewett: